The subscription business market has been growing exponentially over the last decade.

 Subscription businesses have been growing exponentially over the last several years.
 From 2011 to 2016, the subscription e-commerce market grew by 100 percent every year, and in the spring of 2018, there were 40 million visitors to subscription sites alone.
 Then, with the rise of remote work and life in 2020, subscription SaaS businesses began to boom—even more than they already were!

 It is not enough to be able to sell your products on a subscription basis, though.
 In order to fully benefit from the subscription business market, businesses need to be able to manage their recurring billing customers seamlessly.

 Subscription management software—or recurring billing software—is a platform which manages the subscriber experience through sign-ups, automated billing and invoicing, automated notifications, and payment facilitation processes.

-When companies start to grow, they realize that the billing processes that they might have initially been able to manage in house are unwieldly at scale.
-Recurring billing software allows companies to manage billing, invoicing and payments on an automatic, recurring basis.
+When companies start to grow, they realize the billing processes they might have initially been able to manage in house are unwieldly at scale.
+Recurring billing software enables companies to manage billing, invoicing, and payments on an automatic, recurring basis.

 Without recurring billing software, subscription management can become a nightmare.
 The accounting department would be doing extra manual work and managing cumbersome spreadsheets or legacy billing solutions, both of which can create huge billing-related bottlenecks.

 However, by employing a robust subscription management software, those bottlenecks are eliminated and a business can focus on growth.

 Additionally, this subscription management software helps companies launch products faster because the software provides the flexibility to expand their catalog of products.

 So what should a business look for when considering recurring billing software?

 Fusebill generated a comprehensive guide for recurring billing software, which includes a convenient checklist of the qualities a subscription business should look for in their software.

 Educator Jessie Potter once said, “If you always do what you’ve always done, you always get what you’ve always gotten.”

 However, customer demands can change and subscription businesses continue to thrive when they scale their offerings to continue filling these needs.
 Consequently, pricing plans can change accordingly.